patmagee/patmagee.github.io/_posts/2020-05-11-intro-to-jdbi-and-spring.md

 </dependencies>
 ```

 Adding the `spring-boot-starter-data-jdbc` library is a lightweight way to get all of the handy spring-boot auto configuration for a `DataSource` without adding unnecessary dependencies to your project.
-Since `Jdbi` is just a wrapper around `JDBC` we are not adding anything which will not be used
+Since `Jdbi` is just a wrapper around `JDBC` we are not adding anything which will not be used.

 ## Setting up a DataSource

-Before we start using our application, we will need to tell Spring where the database is which we would like it to use.
+Before we start using our application, we will need to tell Spring connection information of the database.
 The simplest way to achieve this is to add a few entries to our `src/main/resources/application.yml`.
 Generally, I will hard-code the values I need to develop locally in the `application.yml` then either provide a `prod` profile, or take advantage of springs [externalized configuration model](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config).

 ```yaml
 spring: